 P. 55, L. 24 – 25: Bold assumption, I suggest to avoid such formulations.
 The major

-advantage of OMEN-SED is its tremndously low computation time which is so impor-
+advantage of OMEN-SED is its tremendously low computation time which is so impor-

 tant for ESMs.
 As always, only two options of the following three can be true the same